Linux Coredumps

 CONFIG_COREDUMP=y

-in order to enable default mappings. for processes.
-Specifically, Memfault requires:bit 0
+to enable default mappings. for processes.
+Specifically, Memfault recommends:bit 0

 : dump anonymous private mappings,bit 1